theodorwill/laravel-test/README.md

 ```
 php artisan migrate:fresh --seed
 ```
+## Only run from cache
+comment line 177 in SkuDataController.php "$skuData->save();"

 # Endpoints

 ## POST
-/api/sku - post array of sku and respond with price for all matching inside cache or db req.body
+/api/sku - post array of sku (adds to cache and db if record doesn't exist in cache/db). req.body
 ```
 {